Nicole-xliu/xliu0454_major-project/README.md

 **4. Big Blocks Animation: Nighttime Lighting System for Buildings**

 The large block animation is an independent feature I developed outside the group code.
 I added four fields to each block — baseColor, currentColor, appearTime, and nextColorChange — giving each block its own “independent life.”
 The appearance time of large blocks is designed to be staggered; they appear randomly within 10 seconds after fadeEnd (the moment the scene becomes fully dark).
 In addition, I implemented a time-loop–based automatic color-changing system: every 5 seconds, each block executes a randomized color change.

-## Note on coding Differences (Personal Code vs Group Code)

-In this project, my animation version differs from the group’s final submitted code in several places, with the most significant difference being the window scaling (responsive scaling) implementation.
-On the final day of submission, the group decided to revise the main code structure, but my individual extensions — including the time-based animation system, night-scene logic, car-light movement, and several detailed visual functions — were all developed on top of the original architecture.

-Because of the tight deadline and the complexity of these dependent features, it was not feasible to completely migrate my version to the updated group code.
-As a result, I kept the original scaling logic and a few other small functional differences.

-These differences do not affect the presentation or functionality of my animation.
-However, it means that the window-scaling system shown in my README is intentionally slightly different from the group’s final version.